Eastleach Martin Church

 The church is very simply built, of limestone rubble dressed with ashlar.
 It is composed of a nave, chancel, south porch, and west tower - the basic essentials of a normal English country church!
 The nave is 12th century, with original doorways (the north doorway is now blocked).
 The chancel was rebuilt in the 13th century.

 St Michael and St Martins is a wonderful country church, in a superb riverside setting.
-The twin Eastleaches together are one of the loveliest and most peaceful places in the Cotswolds - and that's a high compliment indeed!
+The twin Eastleaches together are among the loveliest and most peaceful places in the Cotswolds - and that's a high compliment indeed!

 About Eastleach Martin Church